Introduction: “Will I Ever Feel Like Myself Again?”

 What matters most is this:

-You do not have to wait it out
+- Do you not have to simply wait and hope it disappears.

 Reference